MolPlantPathology/X-campestris-genomics-2024/Fig5/README.md

 done
 ```

 These plasmid sequences are then annotated using `prokka`, ORF clustered using `roary`, and inspected for ISs using `ISESscan` as before on the full genome set.
+From the roary results, a selection of T3Es and plasmid related proteins were extracted manually and saved to `xop_selection_presence_absence.csv`.

 ## Code to generate figures

+### Figure 5H and Figure S6
+Plot the presence/absence of each defensesystem across all genomes (Figure S6) and the number of defensesystems per genome (Fig 5H) are generated using `defensefinder_plots.R`.

+### Figure 5B-F
+Plot these panels using `CRISPR_spacers_plots.R`

+### Figure S5
+Plot this figure using `targetted_plasmid_annotation_analysis.R